-ELIGIBILITY – The Championship is open to male amateur golfers who are at least 15 years old and not older than 19 as of June 23, 2022.
+ELIGIBILITY – The Championship is open to male amateur golfers who are at least 12 years old and have not reached their 19th birthday as of June 22, 2023.
+Entrant cannot be a member of a college golf team or have participated in any supervised team activities.
+All applicants must conform to the USGA Rules of Amateur Status and meet the requirements of the USGA Gender Policy.
 Entrants must have an official World Handicap System index not exceeding 3.0.
 Each entry must be approved by a parent or guardian.
 All entry forms are subject to approval or rejection by the Western Golf Association (WGA) at any time before or after the start of play.
 The reason for rejection may include conduct unbecoming of a participant (see CONDUCT CODE below).

 FIELD – The field may be limited by the WGA to a maximum of 156 contestants.
 The WGA shall determine the players who are exempt into the field in accordance with the exemption categories listed below.
 Eligible players who are not automatically exempt should submit a completed entry form, including a golf resume, with the application fee seeking a D-1 “Special Consideration Exemption” prior to the deadline date.

-- All entries must be submitted online at www.thewesternjunior.com.
+- All entries must be submitted online at thewesternjunior.com.
 Late, incomplete, or inaccurate entry forms will not be accepted.
-There is a $25 application fee for all applications.
+There is a nonrefundable $25 application fee for all applications.

 - The application fee of $25 (credit card payment submitted online) must accompany each entry.

-- If an entrant who has paid the entire entry fee ($325) withdraws before 5 p.m.
-(CDT) on May 6, 2022, the entry fee will automatically be refunded.
+- If an entrant who has paid the entire entry fee ($375) withdraws before 5 p.m.
+(CDT) on May 5, 2023, the entry fee will automatically be refunded.
 The $25 application fee will be deducted from all refunds.
 If an entrant withdraws for any reason after 5 p.m.
-(CDT) on May 6, 2022, no refunds will be given.
-If you cannot compete and do not officially withdraw prior to the tournament, you will be treated as a “no-show” and will be subject to exclusion from future WGA events.
+(CDT) on May 5, 2023, no refunds will be given.
+If you cannot compete and do not officially withdraw priorto the tournament, you will be treated as a “no-show” and will be subject to exclusion from future WGA events.

 7:00 A.M. - 1:30 P.M.
 Practice Rounds

 6:00 P.M.
-Player Welcome Party (Naperville Country Club clubhouse)
+Player Welcome Party (Midlothian Country Club clubhouse)

 (FIELD CUT TO LOW 44 & TIES)

-PRACTICE – Naperville Country Club will be available for practice Monday, June 20, for all participants.
+PRACTICE – Midlothian Country Club will be available for practice Monday, June 19, for all participants.
 Approximately one month prior to the tournament, contestants will receive an email with step-by-step instructions to secure their practice round time online.
 Each player must personally register with the WGA prior to playing a practice round.
-Please Note: Naperville Country Club’s golf course will be unavailable for additional practice rounds prior to Monday, June 20.
-Contestants will have access to the driving range, putting green, and short game area from 2:00 p.m. – 6:30 p.m. starting Sunday, June 19.
-Naperville Country Club will be hosting a Contestant-Amateur Event on Sunday, June 19.
-Additional information and Invitations to participate in this event will be sent out separately roughly one month prior to the event.
+Please Note: Midlothian Country Club’s golf course will be unavailable for additional practice rounds prior to Monday, June 19.
+Contestants will have access to the driving range, putting green, and short game area from 1:00 p.m. – 7:00 p.m. starting Sunday, June 18.
+The golf course and practice facilities will not be available to contestants prior to Sunday.

-PLAYER COOKOUT – The player cookout will be held on Monday, June 20.
-Contestants attend as guests of the WGA; parents, family members, and caddies may attend for a fee and will have the opportunity to purchase tickets at player registration or at the check-in table the evening of Monday, June 20.
+PLAYER COOKOUT – The player cookout will be held on Monday, June 19.
+Contestants attend as guests of the WGA; parents, family members, and caddies may attend for a fee and will have the opportunity to purchasing tickets at player registration or at the check-in table the evening of Monday, June 19.

-CADDIE POLICY – Naperville Country Club caddies are available for the practice round and tournament play on a first-come, first-served basis.
-A player is not required to employ a caddie for any stage of the Championship.
-If you would like to request a Naperville Country Club caddie, please contact Zach Mayer at (630) 355-0747 or
+CADDIE POLICY – Midlothian Country Club caddies are available for the practice round and tournament play on a first-come, first-served basis.
+A player is not required to employ a caddie for any stage of the Championship and player family members and friends are permitted to caddie for contestants.
+If you would like to request a Midlothian Country Club caddie, please contact Nick Phillips at (708) 371-2626 or

 CONDUCT CODE – The following actions by players or caddies will be considered violations of the Conduct Code: any abusive language, club throwing, cheating, disrespect of volunteers or officials, abuse of the course or clubhouse, leaving the course during your competitive round without permission from a WGA official, any use of or association with drugs or alcohol, not adhering to the dress code during any portion of the tournament, any vandalism at a host hotel, and/or any other conduct not becoming of a Western Junior competitor.
 The penalties for Conduct Code violations, based on the severity of misconduct, may be any or all of the following: a warning, disqualification of the player from the tournament, suspension of the player indefinitely from future WGA events.

-PLAYER DRESS CODE – Golf slacks only.
-Shorts are not allowed during any portion of the Championship.
-Golf/Bermuda-style shorts will be allowed during practice rounds only on Monday, June 20 (caddies may wear golf/Bermuda style shorts during all rounds of the championship).
+PLAYER DRESS CODE – Players and caddies may wear golf/Bermuda style shorts or pants during the practice round and all rounds of the championship.
 Collared shirts must be worn during all phases of the tournament.
 Players in violation of the dress code will not be permitted to start the competition.
 A violation of the dress code by a player during the stipulated round must be rectified without undue delay or the player will not be allowed to continue play.
-Proper dress code is required at all times while at the host facility, including in the clubhouse and at all practice facilities before and after play.
+Proper dress code is always required while at the host facility, including in the clubhouse and at all practice facilities before and after play.

 AWARDS – WGA maintains a permanent trophy in conjunction with the Western Junior Championship.
 The name of the champion will be engraved on the Milton Woodard Trophy.
 A Western Junior keeper trophy will be presented to the champion, with medals being presented to the top two finishers.